jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 ## Network security

 If you can't talk to a component, you can't compromise it.
-Use network policies, ACLs, WAFs, antiDDoS, IDS/IPS when it makes sense.
+Use network policies, ACLs, VPNs, WAFs, antiDDoS, IDS/IPS when it makes sense.
 Try to create trust boundaries.
 Anything inside a trust (or security) boundary can trust, at least to some level, anything else inside that boundary but requires verification before trusting anything outside that boundary.
 Also (almost always) encrypt data in motion using [TLS](https://github.com/jreisinger/docs/blob/master/notes/go/tls.md).